Instant Settle Consultants logo

 • No transparency on fees, cost structure, or what percentage of claimed $13,294 average savings is actual vs. marketing claim

-• Website lacks independent verification of BBB rating or consumer reviews
+• Website lacks comparable public verification context of BBB rating or consumer reviews

 • Heavy data collection via lead form (name, phone, email, tax situation) with vague consent language about message frequency